 - Self-guided tour every day of the year

 - Free street parking

 - Location: 1440 Draper St, Kingsburg, CA 93631

-In October of 1924 the city council of Kingsburg started taking bids to replace their old jail that was built-in 1874.
-For a bid of $3,098 the Anton Johnson Company won the rights to build the prison.
-Six months later the jail was completed and the $3,000 was paid.
-The jail ceased to exist in the earl 1970’s and it wasn’t until March of 2008 that it was given to the historical society and restored.
+In October of 1924, the city council of Kingsburg started taking bids to replace their old jail that was built-in 1874.
+For a bid of $3,098, the Anton Johnson Company won the right to build the prison.
+Six months later, the jail was completed, and the $3,000 was paid.
+The jail ceased to exist in the early 1970s, and it wasn’t until March of 2008 that it was given to the historical society and restored.

-The jail itself is no bigger then 25 x 25 feet square, but it is a fun place to explore for 15 minutes.
-There have been a few mural painted on the exterior of the jail, one showing the inmates escaping and one on the front of the jail with an old sheriff.
+The jail is no bigger than 25 x 25 feet square, but it is a fun place to explore for 15 minutes.
+There have been a few murals painted on the exterior of the jail, one showing the inmates escaping and one on the front of the jail with an old sheriff.

 The interior of the jail has three rooms, none of which are accessible.
-Each room is barred shut but it has windows that you can look through.
-Inside each room is a recreated scene of life in the jail.
+Each room is barred shut, but it has windows that you can look through.
+Inside each room is a recreated scene of life in jail.